 - Make this even easier with precooked bacon, which is available at most grocery stores.
 You’ll need to use oil or no-stick cooking spray to brown the chicken.

-- If you don’t have barbecue sauce on hand, you can whip some up at home.
-Here’s a recipe for a classic sweet, tangy sauce.
+- If you don’t have barbecue sauce on hand, you can whip some up yourself.
+Here’s a homemade BBQ sauce recipe that’s guaranteed to add big flavor to this dish.

 - You can replace the chicken breasts with meaty, lower-priced chicken thighs, but you must increase the cooking time.